jimmy-little/jimmy-little.github.io/_posts/instagram/2017-10-14-blanche-devereaux.md

 tags: [Instagram, Dog]
 date: 2017-10-14
 ---
-<i class="fa fa-instagram" aria-hidden="true"></i> This is definitely our dog.
+This is definitely our dog.
 She fell asleep with a wine cork in her mouth.
 #BlancheDevereaux #thebugdogs @carlybracco
 <!-- more -->
 <center>